jaawerth/fennel-nvim/README.md

 I will likely extend this in the future but for now I'm just testing out the idea!

 ## Usage

+The following allows you to run fennel code via lua in neovim.
+For the lua API to manipulate neovim from lua/fennel, see `:help lua-vim`, `:help lua`, and `:help api`.

 ### Evaluate fennel:

 ```viml